Speakers

 Alex Todorov, University of Chicago, USA

-Alice Towler, University of Queensland, USA
+Alice Towler, University of Queensland, Australia

 Galit Yovel, University of Tel Aviv, Israel